MeetJoshi1703/dapp-projectmanager/README.md

 - **Description**: Automatically incentivize your team with cryptocurrency rewards upon task completion.
 - **Implementation**: Leveraging robust smart contracts, this feature ensures secure and transparent transactions, fostering motivation and productivity.

-### 2. Secure File Management via IPFS
-- **Description**: Empower your team with the ability to securely upload and download files using IPFS.
-- **Upload Interface**: Simplified file upload process that generates a unique hash for secure storage.
-- **Download Interface**: Access files securely with unique hashes, ensuring only authorized personnel can retrieve them.

-### 3. Intelligent Chatbot
+### 2. Intelligent Chatbot via ChainGPT
 - **Description**: Enhance your development process with a smart chatbot powered by ChainGPT API.
 - **Features**:
   - **Code Generation Assistance**: Get help with generating efficient and effective code.
   - **Smart Contract Validation**: Ensure your smart contracts are robust and error-free.
   - **Real-Time Support**: Receive instant guidance and support.

+### 3. Secure File Management
+- **Description**: Empower your team with the ability to securely upload and download files using IPFS.
+- **Upload Interface**: Simplified file upload process that generates a unique hash for secure storage.
+- **Download Interface**: Access files securely with unique hashes, ensuring only authorized personnel can retrieve them.

 ### 4. Integrated Chatting Application
 - **Description**: Streamline team communication with our integrated real-time chat application.